 Espresso Chocolate Shortbread Recipe

-1 shot of espresso, room temperature OR 1 Tbsp instant espresso powder mixed with one Tbsp boiling water
+1 shot of espresso, room temperature OR 1 tablespoon instant espresso powder mixed with one tablespoon boiling water

 2 sticks room temperature unsalted butter

 ⅔ cup powdered sugar